 This page contains the latest information concerning the private legal action related to the fraud case brought against the the Corporation of the President of The Church of Jesus Christ of Latter-day Saints' corporation sole, Thomas S. Monson.
+(Sometimes it is referred to as the "British lawsuit" in LDS circle.)

 The MormonThink website is not involved in this private legal action.
 We merely report the news.
 Please leave your comments "without prejudice" on our Facebook page.
-Don't forget to press the Like button at the top of our Facebook page.
+Don't forget to press the "Like" button at the top of our Facebook page.

 Tom Phillips Infants on Thrones podcast - PART 3 - 2/26/14